moding-il/bizdoc.core/README.md

 </mat-form-field>
 ```

-In the above example, the *type* attribute matches a predefined object declared in the configuration file Types.
+In the above example, the *type* attribute matches a predefined object declared in the configuration file _Types_.

 The `CombinationPicker` and `CombinationPool` tags allows the user to pick _combinations_ of _segments_.
-An axis is considered a segment if its *Combination* attribute is set to true in the configuration file.

 ```html
 <mat-form-field>